 When Charles Babbage invented the Analytical Engine, I am sure he could not have imagined how significant computers would become.
-You probably use several computers before you get to work every morning: alarm clock, television, radio, traffic light systems, pelican crossings, cash machines, mobile phones, to name but a few.
+You probably use several computers before you get to work every morning.
+Alarm clock, television, radio, traffic light systems, pelican crossings, cash machines, mobile phones, to name but a few.

 Computers are threaded through our everyday life.
 Computer Science A Level helps you to understand their role, how they work and how you can control them.
-The course gives students a broad experience of the world of computing including finite state machines, logic gates, binary logic, database design, binary number systems, high level programming and the fundamentals of computer systems.
-More important than all of this is the problem solving approach it instils in the students who do this course.
+The course gives students a broad experience of the world of computing, including finite state machines, logic gates, binary logic, database design, binary number systems, high level programming and the fundamentals of computer systems.
+More important than all of this is the problem solving approach instilled in the students who take this course.
 It teaches them to examine a problem and break it down into manageable stages and organise a plan to solve it.
 These are skills students can apply across all of their learning.

-Computing is a growth area at University and The United Kingdom is a world leader in the software industry so employment prospects are also good.
-Currently, there is a world shortage of suitably qualified computer scientists.
+Computer Science is a growth area at University and, as the United Kingdom is a world leader, employment prospects are also good.
+There is currently a world shortage of suitably qualified computer scientists.

-We will be delivering the AQA A level Computer Science course 7517 (AS 7516).
-This course is designed to:
+We will be delivering the AQA A Level Computer Science course 7517 and AS level Computer Science 7516.
+These courses are designed to: